 The worries echoed from Somalia speak of the general asymmetries between the two countries.
 Many feel it is too early for Somalia to start building partnerships across borders when internal structures are still so weak.
 From a domestic perspective, there is a strong case to first focus on getting the house in order first and then invite the guests.
 The fear being if it’s not done in this order, the guests risk becoming the masters.

 In addition to distrust between neighbors, significant regional incongruences also needs to be recognized.
-The proposed tripartite integration does not conform to what is called the Greater Horn covering all the eight countries of IGAD, meaning Djibouti, Ethiopia, Eritrea, Kenya, Somalia, Sudan, South Sudan, and Uganda.
-Another relevant grouping called The Proper Horn refers to Ethiopia, Somalia, Eritrea, and Djibouti.
+The proposed tripartite integration does not conform to what is called the Greater Horn, covering all eight countries of IGAD, meaning Djibouti, Ethiopia, Eritrea, Kenya, Somalia, Sudan, South Sudan, and Uganda.
+Another relevant grouping called The Proper Horn refers to Ethiopia, Somaliland, Somalia, Eritrea, and Djibouti.

 The tripartite is not in line with either.